Occupational Noise Exposure

 - Noise at Work.
 European Agency for Safety and Health at Work (EU-OSHA).
 Noise topic page from EU-OSHA, including guidance materials, publications, standards, reports, and other resources, such as the following:

-- Better Hearing Institute.
+- Better Hearing.
 Educational resources on noise and hearing loss.

 - American Speech-Language-Hearing Association (ASHA).
 Promotes the interests of and provides the highest quality services for professionals in audiology, speech-language pathology, and speech and hearing science, and advocates for people with communication disabilities.